tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * Embedded systems may or may not be accessible from outside and their user interaction can be limited.
 * <img src="./img/25.png" alt="alt text" width="500" height="300">
 * there are a number of elements that differ from the typical desktop or laptop computer:
-    * There may be a variety of interfaces that enable the system to measure, manip- ulate, and otherwise interact with the external environment.
-Embedded sys- tems often interact (sense, manipulate, and communicate) with external world through sensors and actuators and hence are typically reactive systems; a reactive system is in continual interaction with the environment and executes at a pace determined by that environment.
+    * There may be a variety of interfaces that enable the system to measure, manipulate, and otherwise interact with the external environment.
+Embedded systems often interact (sense, manipulate, and communicate) with external world through sensors and actuators and hence are typically reactive systems; a reactive system is in continual interaction with the environment and executes at a pace determined by that environment.
     * The human interface may be as simple as a flashing light or as complicated as real-time robotic vision.
 In many